-For best results you should allow your chamomile to brew for at least ten minutes.
+For best results, you should allow your chamomile to brew for at least ten minutes.

-Not only does lavender have an aromatic and relaxing smell, it also has many beneficial medicinal properties.
+Not only does lavender have an aromatic and relaxing smell, but it also has many beneficial medicinal properties.

 Lavender, like chamomile, contains antioxidants that are beneficial to your body.
 Drinking just one cup of hot lavender infused water in the evening can help reduce anxiety and ease the tension in your body.
 It can also help your mind to relax and help you drift off to sleep.
 Lavender also has some healing properties, as it helps to reduce coughing and other respiratory problems.

 When used as a wash, lavender has been known to reduce and ease the effects of bronchitis, asthma and colds.

 The anti-inflammatory agent in lavender, that helps with the abovementioned issues, can also help reduce fever, draw inflammation from cuts and wounds and help ease pain from sores.

 Of course, Valerian has to make the list.
 Used since medieval times as a cure for insomnia, Valerian can also be used as a herbal infusion for a relaxing bedtime drink.
 Although it is rather strong and has a slightly bitter taste, its many great properties will make it worth your while.